parakeet care guide

 Flowers and buds are another food that is very popular with budgies, though they may not eat the entire flowers or buds.
 They are usually offered as enrichment rather than a part of their diet.

-See also How to Get Your Parakeet to Trust You?
+See also How to Catch a Parakeet Outside?

 As a treat, some people feed budgies strips of multi-grain bread, cheese and cottage cheese in small quantities.
 Cuttlebone too can be given in minute amounts as it is rich in calcium.
 Eggs can be offered as well once or twice a week but should always be boiled.